bhofmei/jbplugin-methylation/README.md

 If plugin is activated in _jbrowse.conf_, do not set configuration in _jbrowse\_conf.json_ and visa-versa.
 Similarly with _tracks.conf_ and _trackList.json_.

 ### Extended base modifications
 SMRT is able to detect m4C and m6A at single base resolution.
+Additionally, TAB-seq can detect 5hmC.
-However it is still expensive and WGBS is extremely common, so visualization 4mC and/or 6mA is turned off by default.
+However both are expensive and uncommon, so visualization 4mC, 5hmC, and/or 6mA is turned off by default.

 When used, these contexts are additional colored
-- 4mC: light teal/cyan
+- 4mC: teal/cyan
+- 5hmC: dark red
 - 6mA: purple

 To turn on support for all species, change the plugin configuration in _jbrowse.conf_ or _jbrowse\_conf.json_ (but not both).